CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dsn.md

-# REST and Delivery Status Notifications
+# REST and DSN messages

 If you use the REST API to send email, you're probably doing this to send out email from your website or app, and you do not want to process